turbinelabs/developer/reference/quickstart.md

 ![Screen Shot 2016 10 28 At 10.43.02 Am](https://d16co4vs2i1241.cloudfront.net/uploads/tutorial_image/file/619233248442058713/9e580867275ee1a7fd6b502c8b5c8e6fbc24ea8ec31759ac5b2326ea7fdc264c/column_sized_Screen_Shot_2016-10-28_at_10.43.02_AM.png)

-While simple, this technique is extremely powerful.
+This technique is extremely powerful.
 New software was tested in production without customers being affected.
 You were able to test the new software on the live site before releasing to customers.
 In a real world scenario your testers can perform validation, you can load test, and you can